Azure-Samples/azure-monitor-opencensus-python/README.md

 ## Setup

+1. This package is not hosted on Pypi.
+You can install all dependencies locally using `pip install -r requirements.txt`.
-To send telemetry to Azure Monitor, pass in your instrumentation key into `INSTRUMENTATION_KEY` in `config.py`.
+2. To send telemetry to Azure Monitor, pass in your instrumentation key into `INSTRUMENTATION_KEY` in `config.py`.

 ```
 INSTRUMENTATION_KEY = <your-ikey-here>